Mesa Verde High School: Current School Statistics and Programs

-The Associated Student Body (ASB) class oversees student involvement with class-level activities and providing a student voice in campus activities and operations.
-Student clubs offered through ASB approval include Aca-Deca (academic decathlon), California Scholarship Federation (CSF), Drama, Jazz Band, Black Student Union (BSU), Brown Issues, SWAV (Students with a Voice), and Rainbow Alliance.

 Recent Improvements

 In 2004 the school underwent a complete renovation of all campus buildings.
 This upgraded classrooms, administrative and support areas, and the campus athletic facilities.
 Mesa Verde celebrated the dedication of the new Gebhardt Gym in September 2009.
 Mike Gebhardt was the head football coach and athletic director for 31 years.
 Guests from the community, district, and family of Coach Gebhardt attended the opening.
 In August 2010 a new library and classroom building was opened, moving the library out of portable trailer buildings and into a dedicated facility.
 During the summer of 2016, all concrete pathways and asphalt access lanes and roads on campus were replaced to comply with ADA access requirements, and to remove hazards caused by cracking and lifting.
-The school is scheduled to have a small capacity sports stadium - primarily for football, track & field, and soccer - installed by Spring 2024 as part of the San Juan USD Measure N bond, whose funds are dedicated to district-wide facilities improvements.
-Other features of the new athletics construction include new tennis courts, upgraded softball and baseball fields, and an expanded school parking area that will include electric vehicle charging stations.
+A small capacity sports stadium - primarily for football, soccer, and track & field - was completed in the Fall of 2023 as part of the San Juan USD Measure N bond, whose funds are dedicated to district-wide facilities improvements.
+Other features of the new athletics construction include new tennis courts, upgraded softball and baseball fields, and an expanded school parking area.
+Bond Measure P, passed in November 2024, will provide funds to implement elements of the District Master Plan that will add additional facilities to the campus.